jrpotter/notebook/notes/c17/signals.md

 %%ANKI
 Basic
 What does the `sigdelset()` function do?
-Back: Removes a specific signal number to the argument set.
+Back: Removes a specific signal number from the argument set.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1754790552862-->
 END%%